-• Probably the easiest (though not the only) option for doing the assignments is to use the Linux lab machines.
+Probably the easiest (though not the only) option for doing the assignments is to use the Linux lab machines.

-You should have physical access (via your TigerCard) to four rooms containing such machines any time the building is open.
-You should have remote access to any that are booted into Linux.

-Returning students should already have accounts set up.
+- You should have physical access (via your TigerCard) to four rooms containing such machines any time the building is open.
+You should have remote access to any that are booted into Linux. - Returning students should already have accounts set up.
 (If you've forgotten your password, go to the ITS help desk and ask for it to be reset.)
-Accounts are being set up for new students.
-Username is the same as your Windows/ITS username; password will be mailed to you soon.
+Accounts have been set up for new students.
+Username is the same as your Windows/ITS username; password has been mailed to you.
+To change it, open a terminal window and type yppasswd.